A version of this article was originally published on the Time Doctor blog.

 4. Reward Excellent Teamwork

-One of the best ways to build camaraderie in the restaurant workplace is to give for employee achievements.
+One of the best ways to build camaraderie in the restaurant workplace is to give formal recognition for employee achievements.
 One of the best things to praise your employees for is excellent teamwork.

 If an individual goes above and beyond their role to help the business as a whole, ensure that they feel appreciated for their efforts.
 Also remember to appreciate employees who go out of their way to help other employees in need, even if this doesn’t correlate with their daily responsibilities.